-The Man We Loved To Hate?
+The Man We Loved to Hate?

 His in-ring performance was well thought out, carefully crafted to arouse the ire of the audience.
 None sneered better than a victorious Mick, and none squealed more satisfyingly when his ears were pulled!
 He successfully put himself across as a man without a single redeeming feature, claiming frequent lucky verdicts, as well as regional, national and European titles.
 If truth be told, it is hard to identify any true skills or agility that elevated his performance above the level of contemporaries such as Joe Murphy, Johnny Kwango or Tug Holton.
 But he was the perfect professional, travelling widely and reliably to contribute diligently to the national Joint Promotions operation, a fact graciously acknowledged by one sixties Scottish journalist.

 This status brought its own jealousies, too, and one of the most sensational matches in the history we describe was another televised match in 1967 from Lime Grove Baths in London, when northern promoter Norman Morrell apparently double-crossed McManus by having his man, Peter Preston, refuse to take the planned beating.
-McManus chose to get himself disqualified as there was clearly no straight wrestling way he could beat the younger and heavier
+McManus chose to get himself disqualified as there was clearly no straight wrestling way he could beat the younger and heavier Preston.
+For about 20 years this was his sole televised defeat and, for the majority of fans, the only time they had seen him beaten.

 What we have yet to unearth, however, is just how and why this admittedly fiery but scarcely outstanding welterweight scaled the pro ranks from his forties debut, through the fifties, reclaiming the British Welterweight title at times from the widely recognised truly skilful Jack Dempsey, to become the major sixties name through his feud with Jackie Pallo, and how he enjoyed the in-and-out-of-ring benefits denied almost all his peers.